daudix/daudix.one/content/blog/100-days-to-offload/index.md

 Did I just swear? -Anyway.

-I've seen my friend [Orbital](https://orbitalmartian.codeberg.page) participate in [#100DaysToOffload](https://100daystooffload.com) challange, and I thought it would be fun to participate in it as well.
+I've seen my friend [Orbital](https://orbitalmartian.codeberg.page) participate in [#100DaysToOffload](https://100daystooffload.com) challenge, and I thought it would be fun to participate in it as well.

 > 100 Days To Offload is a challenge to publish 100 posts on your personal blog in a year, no matter what the posts are about.